-I’m a writer, reporter, oral historian and photographer.
+I’m a writer, reporter, oral historian, teacher and photographer.

 My reporting has been featured in The Washington Post, UrbanTurf, India Abroad, News-India Times and The Indian American magazine.

 My first book was published in 2021.
 “Shaw, LeDroit Park and Bloomingdale in Washington, D.C.: An Oral History,” tells the story of life in D.C.’s most gentrified neighborhood over the last 70 years through reporting, oral history, personal narrative, and photography.

 Now I’m working on a project telling the story of second-generation Indian American immigrants and how we develop our identities.
 You can read a bit of it in the New York Times here.